cs50nestm/cs50labs/syntax/README.md

 If there’s room for improvement in your code’s style, highlighted in red will be any characters you should delete, and highlighted in green will be any characters you should add.

-When style50 ouputs:
+When style50 outputs:

 <div id="green">
     <pre><code>Looks good!</code></pre>
 </div>

 you are done!
 Congratulations, you've completed the Syntax Lab!

 [For more info, download the CS50 Syntax Reference Sheet](https://ap.cs50.school/assets/pdfs/unit1/syntax.pdf)